birb-linux/birb/README.md

 ```

 > **Note**
-> The order of the packages to uninstall is important, because birb doesn't do any pre-processing of the list, so it will raise alarms if you try to uninstall a package that is a dependency for another package that you are also trying to uninstall.
+> The order of the packages to uninstall is important, because birb doesn't do any preprocessing of the list, so it will raise alarms if you try to uninstall a package that is a dependency for another package that you are also trying to uninstall.

 If you installed a package that pulled in other packages as dependencies, you don't have to remove those dependencies manually.
 You can simply install the package that pulled in those dependencies and then [remove orphans](#remove-orphan-packages).